timxzz/timxzz.github.io/_posts/2023-03-10-computers-vs-llms.md

 If we phrase problems and tasks into programs, then computers can be seen as zero-shot problem solvers just like LLMs, since most of them are not designed or built for any specific program but as general purpose machines.
 Crucially, computer scientists have developed a host of tools to help understand and further exploit emergent capabilities, such as debuggers, or various high-level programming paradigms.

-In this blog, we connect the dots and draw an overlooked connection between these two zero-shot problem solvers, i.e., LLMs and computers.
+In this blog post, we connect the dots and draw an overlooked connection between these two zero-shot problem solvers, i.e., LLMs and computers.
 We believe their similarities outline the potential of using LLMs for a much more general problem solving setting, and their differences help us to understand the behaviors of LLMs and how to improve them.
 In particular, we illustrate how a good language model, which allows a concept to be encoded less ambiguously, is at the core of exploiting this new model of computation.
 We hope that this connection will spark new ideas for discussion such as computation theory, security, distributed computing etc. for LLMs.